wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 ]
 ```

+4. Replace `PHONE_NUMBER` with our phone number (Vonage numbers are in E.164 format <https://developer.nexmo.com/concepts/guides/glossary#e-164-format>, '+' and '-' are not valid.
+Make sure we specify our country code when entering our number, for example, US: 14155550100 and UK: 447700900001)
 5. Click the `Create secret gist` button
 6. Click the `Raw` button
-7. Take note of the URL shown in your browser, you will be using it in the next step
+7. Take note of the URL shown in our browser, we will be using it in the next step

 ### Install Nexmo CLI

-The Nexmo CLI allows you to carry out many operations on the command line.
-If you want to carry out tasks such as creating applications, purchasing Vonage numbers and so on, you will need to install the Nexmo CLI.
+The [Nexmo CLI](https://developer.nexmo.com/application/nexmo-cli) allows we to carry out many operations on the command line.
+If we want to carry out tasks such as creating applications, purchasing Vonage numbers and so on, we will need to install the Nexmo CLI.

-Nexmo CLI requires `node.js`, so you will need to install node.js first using [these instructions](https://nodejs.org/en/download/).
+Nexmo CLI requires `node.js`, so we will need to install node.js first using [these instructions](https://nodejs.org/en/download/).

 To install the Beta version of the CLI with NPM run this command: